levin-riegner/flutter-template/README.md

 ### Localization
 This template uses `l10n` for localization and managing translations.

+> It is recommended you use the `Flutter Intl` plugin for Android Studio or VSCode.

 On every build, the arb files will auto-generate the corresponding .dart files to use in the project.